 All the way along, Betsy and Tom have been rootin’ and cheerin’, and helping me reach every milestone that was on the path to coming home.

-Come out any time, we’ll put the coffee on (there are still plenty of mugs).
+Come visit any time, we’ll put the coffee on (there are still plenty of mugs).